tetrapod00/godot-docs/tutorials/2d/using_tilesets.rst

 After creating the TileSet resource, click the value to unfold it in the inspector.
 The default tile shape is Square, but you can also choose Isometric, Half-Offset Square or Hexagon (depending on the shape of your tile images).
-If using a tile shape other than Square, you may also need to adjust the **Tile Layout** and **Tile Offset Axis** properties.
-Lastly, enabling the **Rendering > UV Clipping** property may be useful if you wish tiles to be clipped by their tile coordinates.
+If using a tile shape other than Square, you may also need to adjust the **Tile Layout** and :uiproperty:`Tile Offset Axis` properties.
+Lastly, enabling the :uiproperty:`Rendering > UV Clipping` property may be useful if you wish tiles to be clipped by their tile coordinates.
 This ensures tiles cannot draw outside their allocated area on the tilesheet.